austinslatey/Toppers_Research/README.md

 #### Drawbacks
 - Initial import from other apps can be fiddly (not theme-specific).
 - Best for 2.0; older themes may need light support.

-# Recomendations
-Best Overall for Seamless Integration: Avis edges out with perfect scores and praise for "seamless" blending, ideal if your theme is modern.
-Best for Budget + Support: Easify or Globo—both affordable and excel at quick theme fixes.
-If You Need Live Previews: Zepto shines here, but test the positioning first.
-Next Steps: Install via the Shopify App Store (links in your query) and enable the app embed in your theme editor.
-If your theme is older, contact support early—they all offer 24/7 help.
-For your toppers use case, these apps' custom fields (e.g., text uploads, swatches) should fit without disrupting your design.